-The Wruff Stuff Mr Puppy UK 2018 Contest, during which the election for the third Mr Puppy UK will be held, is a Mister title contest.
+The Wruff Stuff Mr Puppy UK 2019 Contest, during which the election for the fourth Mr Puppy UK will be held, is a Mister title contest.
 This means that the pup who is elected in the contest is allowed to use the Mr Puppy UK title for one year, as a community advocate and representative working for common benefit.
 The title itself is a recognition of a commitment made by its holder to represent, support, advocate for, and promote the Pups & Handlers community, as well as promote a fun and inclusive brotherhood amongst members and friends of the community.

 It is not a popularity contest, a beauty pageant, or a dog show.
 The title holder is not chosen by a popularity poll, or according to his physical characteristics or the gear he chooses to wear.
 The title holder is not the winner amongst the pups: we do not declare a winner, we declare a title holder.
 It is also not a comparison of who is a better pup, or who is more of a pup.
 We honour all members of the community.
 The title holder is a chosen volunteer who offers his service and commitment to the Pups & Handlers community.